 In other words: it includes all the tasks and responsibilities that fleet managers need to carry out to ensure their fleet operates like a well-oiled machine (pun intended).
 These include:

 - ensuring every vehicle is in good operating condition

 Properly organizing and conducting all these fleet maintenance tasks means your fleet will be taken care of and allowed to grow and thrive, while the job gets done quickly and efficiently.
 This also means tackling various challenges that may differ from what is anticipated in the vehicle manufacturer’s instructions, such as:

 - different types of roads

 - the nature of the goods you’re transporting, dictating the driving style

 - various distances covered

-Due to these variables, you should treat your fleet’s maintenance requirements as unique and rely on a comprehensive body of data to help you understand them, to help you see through bias when taking into account anyone’s advice, your drivers’ experience, or gut feelings.
+Due to these variables, fleet managers should treat their fleet maintenance requirements as unique and rely on a comprehensive body of data to help understand them, to help them see through bias when taking into account anyone’s advice, drivers’ experience, or gut feelings.